unoplatform/uno/doc/articles/features/working-with-assets.md

 We still recommend using the above technique for platform-specific icons and splash screens in Uno.UI projects.

-For most other assets, Uno.UI processes assets once in your app's **Class Library Project** and automatically use them on all platforms.
+For most other assets, Uno.UI processes assets once in your app's **Class Library Project** and automatically uses them on all platforms.
 The rest of this document will cover those particular features.

 ## Supported asset types